KIT-IMB-Modeling-And-Digitalization/Orig_CEM/README.md

 pip install .

-Then you would be able to run the simulation script inside simulation folder which is named disrealnew.py
+Then you would be able to run the simulation script inside simulation folder which is named run.py

-and to uninstall use:
+and to uninstall the package use:

-pip uninstall cement_sim
+pip uninstall pycemhyd3d